Back to top

 Thankfully that’s now starting to change as sustainability rises higher and higher up the wish list of event organisers, exhibitors, visitors and venues alike.

-“When I graduated university, most companies didn’t have a dedicated resource when it came to sustainability,” recalls Natalie Sykes, ExCeL London’s dedicated Sustainability Manager.
+“When I graduated university, most companies didn’t have a dedicated resource when it came to sustainability,” recalls Natalie Sykes, Excel London’s dedicated Sustainability Manager.
 “Most of these roles lay within the construction industry which is where I began my career.”

 Born in Egypt and raised in the picturesque countryside of Wales, Natalie was once told by her schoolteacher that she possessed, “extremely strong opinions on environmental issues”, and it wasn’t long before she picked up her first award for sustainability aged just 13.
 Clearly, she was always destined for a green future and so after gaining an MSc in Environmental Management, she moved into the construction industry, working for brands such as Berkeley Homes – one of the UK’s leading sustainable homebuilders.

-Now a Practitioner Member of IEMA and a qualified BREEAM Site Sustainability Manager, Natalie moved to ExCeL in early 2022 where she’s one of just a handful of UK event venues with a dedicated resource in this area.
+Now a Practitioner Member of IEMA and a qualified BREEAM Site Sustainability Manager, Natalie moved to Excel in early 2022 where she’s one of just a handful of UK event venues with a dedicated resource in this area.

 And whilst sustainability continues to climb up the events agenda, Natalie points to the recent pandemic as a catalyst for change.
 “Undoubtedly, the challenges of the pandemic opened up people’s eyes to new ways of working, leading to a green recovery,” she says.
 “That’s what sustainability ultimately comes down to, changing perceptions and a cultural shift.”